lingtalfi/bashmanager/README.md

 - separation of concerns: you can focus on developing the utility
 - automatic handling of the command line options
 - use of presets (save a lot of command line options typing)
-- support for different scripting languages: bash, php, python, perl or ruby.
+- support for different scripting languages: bash, php, python, perl, ruby or java